Net Billing

 The specific avoided cost rates for exported energy differ by utility, but are based on the ACC's adopted avoided cost methodology.
 The avoided cost rate will at first be calculated using the Resource Comparison Proxy methodology and not reduce the compensation rate by more than 10% annually.
 After stakeholders have taken the necessary time to further develop implementation parameters for the ACC Staff's 5-year avoided cost methodology, the ACC will be able to utilize either this methodology or the Resource Comparison Proxy methodology in setting export compensation rates in utility rate cases.

-The current export compensation rates are 10.45 cents per kWh (Arizona Public Service), 8.68 cents per kWh (Tucson Electric Power), and 10.35 cents per kWh (UNS Electric).
-Revised rates of 9.405 cents per kWh (Arizona Public Service), 7.81 cents per kWh (Tucson Electric Power), and 9.32 cents per kWh (UNS Electric) will take effect in October 2021.
+As of August 2024, the current export compensation rates are 7.619 cents per kWh (Arizona Public Service), 6.33 cents per kWh (Tucson Electric Power), and 7.55 cents per kWh (UNS Electric).

 Non-residential customer-generators in Arizona Public Service territory, as well as medium and large commercial customer-generators in Tucson Electric Power and UNS Electric territory may still participate in retail rate net metering.